-In a world were SUVs are becoming the preferred vehicle type, sedans really need to put on their Sunday best.
+In a world where SUVs are becoming the preferred vehicle type, sedans really need to put on their Sunday best.
 I’ve tested the 2020 Acura TLX for 3 weeks and I have a few takeaways:

 It’s certainly a nice place to be; the seats are comfortable, there is no interior rattles, Android Auto and Apple Car Play is nice, the interior materials certainly feels premium, but the interior design seems a bit dull.
 The Honda Accord’s interior actually looks better (see below).
 The front fascia helps save this car from the boring bottom of the barrel but unfortunately it is not a very exciting car once you’re up and close.
 I had the zippy inline 4 that performed very well in all drive modes but it felt great in sport+.